jmax-fearless/search-gov/README.markdown

 ### Services
 The required services listed below can be configured and run using [Docker](https://www.docker.com/get-started).
 You can run them all with `docker-compose up`.
 Alternatively, you can run them individually, i.e. `docker-compose up elasticsearch`.
-If you prefer to install and run the services without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).
+We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).
+(If you prefer to install and run the services without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).)

 * [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8